openbouquet/Inqwell-Documentation/docs/feeding-inqwell/client-side-tracker-tag.md

 <div class="columnLayout two-right-sidebar" data-layout="two-right-sidebar">
 <div class="cell normal" data-type="normal">
 <div class="innerCell">
-<h2 id="ClientSideTrackerTagging-Notes">Notes</h2><p><strong>Third-party tracking</strong></p><p>3rd-party cookies must be used when performing cross-site tracking.</p><p>For instance when the tracking pixel is used to track creatives served by an Ad-Server, only 3rd party cookies can be used since the page where the pixel is displayed is on an external domain.</p><p>By default 3rd-party cookies are created on our .squidanalytics.com domain.</p><p>Should this cause data confidentiality issues, we may be able to create them on a specific 3rd-party domain by setting-up a DNS alias on a custom sub-domain such as <a href="http://tracking.3rdparty.com" class="external-link" rel="nofollow">tracking.3rdparty.com</a> so that our tracking infrastructure is seen as being part of the .3rdparty.com domain and thus is able to create cookies on this domain.</p><p>In that case the tracking pixel would turn to :</p><p><strong>HTML</strong></p><div class="code panel pdl" style="border-width: 1px;"><div class="codeContent panelContent pdl">
+<h2 id="ClientSideTrackerTagging-Notes">Notes</h2><p><strong>Third-party tracking</strong></p><p>3rd-party cookies must be used when performing cross-site tracking.</p><p>For instance when the tracking pixel is used to track creatives served by an Ad-Server, only 3rd party cookies can be used since the page where the pixel is displayed is on an external domain.</p><p>By default 3rd-party cookies are created on our .squidanalytics.com domain.</p><p>Should this cause data confidentiality issues, we may be able to create them on a specific 3rd-party domain by setting-up a DNS alias on a custom sub-domain, so that our tracking infrastructure is seen as being part of the .3rdparty.com domain and thus is able to create cookies on this domain.</p><p>In that case the tracking pixel would turn to :</p><p><strong>HTML</strong></p><div class="code panel pdl" style="border-width: 1px;"><div class="codeContent panelContent pdl">
 <pre class="syntaxhighlighter-pre" data-syntaxhighlighter-params="brush: java; gutter: false; theme: Confluence" data-theme="Confluence">&lt;img width=&quot;1&quot; height=&quot;1&quot; src=&quot;//tracking.3rdparty.com/t.gif?wid={wid}&amp;uid={uid}&amp;bid={bid}&amp;sid={sid}&amp;ref={ref}&amp;url={url}&amp;ext=noscript&amp;ext={ext}&quot; /&gt;</pre>
-</div></div><div class="confluence-information-macro confluence-information-macro-note"><span class="aui-icon aui-icon-small aui-iconfont-warning confluence-information-macro-icon"></span><div class="confluence-information-macro-body"><p><strong>Limitations</strong></p><p>3rd-party cookies are not enabled by default on Safari-based browsers.
+</div></div><div class="confluence-information-macro confluence-information-macro-note"><span class="aui-icon aui-icon-small aui-iconfont-warning confluence-information-macro-icon"></span><div class="confluence-information-macro-body"><br/><p><strong>Limitations</strong></p><p>3rd-party cookies are not enabled by default on Safari-based browsers.
 Therefore when such a browser is detected by its user-agent string, we will not enable the 3rd-party tracking.</p><p>Also Ad Blockers are removing our third party cookies</p></div></div></div>
 </div>
 <div class="cell aside" data-type="aside">
 <div class="innerCell">